ameliasutton/Voucher-Export/README.md

     "jaggaerIdentity": "some jaggaer identity",
     "jaggaerSecret": "some jaggaer password",
     "buyWaysURL": "BuyWays URL",
-    "token": "FOLIO token",
     "batchStartDate": "Date in the form: YYYY-MM-DDTHH:MM:SS.000*",
     "batchEndDate": "Date in the form: YYYY-MM-DDTHH:MM:SS.000*",
     "batchGroup": "Voucher Batch Group for export",
-    "chartfield": "Chartfield File"
+    "chartfield": "Chartfield File",
+    "defaultUsername": "Default username for login menu"
 >
 > }
-* Create folders **jsonBatchVouchers**, **xmlBatchVouchers**, **voucherIdentifiers**, and **postResults** with subfolders for the names of each Batch Group you plan to export files from inside your working directory.
+* Create a folder named **Logs** along with folders **jsonBatchVouchers**, **xmlBatchVouchers**, **voucherIdentifiers**, and **postResults** with subfolders for the names of each Batch Group you plan to export files from, inside your working directory.

 ## Usage Instructions:

 * Run main.py using the command line

-* Using the menu, input a config file name or select the default option: "Default config.json"
+* Enter login information and select "submit"
 * Using the selection buttons navigate to the voucher batch export that you would like to save.
 Alternatively select "Run New Batch Export" to create a new export
 * Select "Save Selected Batch (json)"
 * To convert files to XML and post the results to BuyWays select "convert Saved Batches to XML" then select one of the following: